Skip to main content

 ISO/IEC 18974

-Item IDRequirementsSelf-certification checklist
+Item IDRequirementSelf-certification checklist

-4.1.5vulnerability detection and response proceduresDo you have a documented procedure for handling known vulnerabilities in open source components?
+4.1.5Vulnerability detection and response proceduresDo you have a documented procedure for handling known vulnerabilities in open source components?

 4.2.1External security vulnerability report response procedureDo you have a documented procedure for receiving and handling reports of open source security vulnerabilities?

-4. Completion Confirmation Checklist
+4. Completion checklist

 • output/process/usage-approval.md created